chris-wood/http-ppauth/draft-wood-httpbis-ppauth.md

 request = Redeem(T, aux)
 ~~~

-Clients then convert `request` to a base64-encoded string and provide it as the Authorization value:
+`Redeem` is as specified in {{!I-D.davidson-pp-protocol}}.
+Clients then convert `request`
+to a base64-encoded string and provide it as the Authorization value:

 ~~~
 Proxy-Authorization: AnonymousToken <encoded-request>
 ~~~

-Clients MUST NOT re-use a given token `T` more than once.

 Clients MAY send the "Proxy-Authorization" header without a corresponding challenge.

+Clients MUST NOT re-use a given token `T` more than once across HTTP connections.

 ## AnonymousToken Configuration Parameter {#config-param}